Azure/acr-builder/docs/templates.md

 ## Build

-Templating in `build` works the same as `exec`, except that you don't have to provide a `--task` file.
+Templating in `build` works the same as `exec`, except that you don't have to provide a `Task` file.

 ```sh
 $ acb build https://github.com/Azure/acr-builder.git -f Dockerfile -t "acr-builder:{{.Run.ID}}" --id demo